Research Updates - (January - April 2021)

-Wan Naim Wan Mansor, with Prof Kamali and Dr Azam, recently published a Policy Issue Paper entitled “Death Penalty in Shariah and Contemporary Law: A Comparative Analysis”.
-He has two ongoing book projects as an editor and contributor, one in its final stages, which is “Maqasid Shariah in Public Policy and Governance”, and the other tentatively titled “Islam and COVID-19: A Multidimensional Perspective".
-He has also written two reports, on “The US Racial Unrest: Muslims, Social Justice, and Beyond”, and “Rukun Negara: Revisiting Its Role as Pillars of National Unity”, both for the IAIS Bulletin.
+Wan Naim Wan Mansor has two ongoing book projects as an editor and contributor, one in its final stages, which is “Maqasid Shariah in Public Policy and Governance”, and the other “Islam and COVID-19: A Multidimensional Perspective".
+He has also written two reports, on “Harmony Week: An Interfaith Dialogue on Religious Responses to COVID-19 in Malaysia”, and “The Emergency Ordinance 2021: Multiple Perspectives on Health, Economy & Politics”, both for the IAIS Bulletin and the ICR Journal.
 Also in the works are a Policy Issue Paper related to peaceful coexistence within the Malaysian context, and a journal article related to maqasid al-shariah and public policy.
+He is also part of a research team preparing a report for the United Nations on the topic of Religious Freedom in Malaysia.
+He jointly prepared a proposal entitled Kertas Polisi Isu Sebagai Mekanisme Advokasi Penambahbaikan Polisi Kerajaan (Policy Issue Paper as an Advocation Mechanism for Government Policies Enhancement) for the Malaysian Parliament.
 In general, Wan Naim’s ongoing research projects cover topics on Malaysian Political Islam, Shariah-oriented policies (Siyasah Shar’iyyah), and inter-faith engagements.